voxos-ai/bolna/README.md

 2. `graph_based_conversational_agent`:
 3. `extraction_agent`: Currently WIP.
 [Feel free to contribute and open a PR](https://github.com/bolna-ai/bolna/compare)

 ## Local setup
 A basic local setup uses Twilio for telephony.
-We have dockerized the setup in `local_setup/` containing.
+We have dockerized the setup in `local_setup/`.
 One will need to populate an environment `.env` file from `.env.sample`.

 The setup consists of four containers: